Mental Health Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for mental health roles in Hawaii?

-The H-1B is the most common visa for licensed psychologists, licensed clinical social workers, and mental health counselors, since these roles typically require a relevant master's or doctoral degree.
+The H-1B visa is the most common visa for licensed psychologists, licensed clinical social workers, and mental health counselors, since these roles typically require a relevant master's or doctoral degree.
 The J-1 visa is also used for psychiatrists completing residency or fellowship programs at facilities affiliated with the University of Hawaii.
-Some nonprofit and government employers qualify as cap-exempt H-1B petitioners, which can make sponsorship more straightforward.
+Some nonprofit and government employers qualify as cap-exempt H-1B visa petitioners, which can make sponsorship more straightforward.

 Which cities in Hawaii have the most mental health sponsorship jobs?